irdest/irdest/clients/android/README.md

 you, without having to rely to SIM cards, cell towers or pre-setup WiFi networks can enable people to avoid censorship and surveillance.

-At the moment the qaul android client is a prototype!
+At the moment the [Irdest](https://irde.st) android client is a prototype!

 ## Things to do